 - 1/3 cup honey

-- Prepare an 8-inch baking pan by lining it with parchment paper and spray with nonstick cooking spray.
+Prepare an 8-inch baking pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

-- Remove the pan from the heat immediately and stir in the butter, bourbon, vanilla, and salt.
+Remove the pan from the heat immediately and stir in the butter, vanilla, and 2 teaspoons of salt.

-- Cut the caramel into small squares with a chef’s knife.
+Cut the caramel into small squares or strips with a chef’s knife.